siddBanPsu/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+[]
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

+Hello everyone.
+Welcome to my small little webspace.
+Currently, I am based in warm and awesome Singapore and working for Traveloka as a NLP Senior Data Scientist.
+In mid 2019, I made a move (along with my wife) to Singapore from USA.
+I spent around 7 enjoyable years in USA (first, in Pennsylvania followed by Silicon Valley, California).
+Other than work, I love to travel, hike and explore new dishes.

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
+#Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 His research interests include distributed robotics, mobile computing and programmable matter.
 He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
 Proin eget egestas augue.
 Praesent ut sem nec arcu pellentesque aliquet.
 Duis dapibus diam vel metus tempus vulputate.